By Parsa Zadeh, DDS

 - Covers the roof of mouth

-This brings us to an important topic of “At what point do you decide NOT to save your own teeth?”
+This brings us to the important topic of “At what point do you decide NOT to save your own teeth?”

-As dentists we are trained and ingrained for trying to “save” each and every tooth possible.
-In a perfect world that people have unlimited resources and enjoy an otherwise a perfectly healthy body and a perfect smile.
-But in the “real world”, we sometimes have to make decisions based on practicality and necessity.
+As dentists, we are trained and ingrained for trying to save each and every tooth possible, in a perfect world where people have unlimited resources and enjoy an otherwise perfectly healthy body and perfect smile.
+But in the real world, we sometimes have to make decisions based on practicality and necessity.

-It cannot be understated, regardless of the final outcome, the decision to remove a tooth is a very personal decision and you must thoroughly consider the consequences:
+It cannot be understated, regardless of the final outcome, that the decision to remove a tooth is a very personal decision, and you must thoroughly consider the consequences.

 These consequences are:

 - Will you miss that tooth?
 In my opinion, it is not worth trying to save an infected wisdom tooth.
-Take it out and don’t replace it.
+Take it out and do not replace it.

 - Can you live and function happily without it?

 - If you are going to replace it, how will you do it?
 Get a clearidea of the method and cost of replacing a needed tooth before you decide to remove it.

 As with removing or altering any body part, tooth extraction is a very personal decision.
 However, you want the expert opinion of your dentist to help guide you through this process.
 We cannot make the decision for you, but we can tell you how we would have made that decision if that exact condition existed in our own mouths!

 So, if you want to know what your dentist is really thinking, ask, “Doctor, what would you do if you had this exact situation in your mouth?”
 Or, “Doctor, what would have suggested if this was your mother, sister, daughter, etc.?”